James Bond (literary character): Attitudes

 According to academic Jeremy Black, Bond is written as a complex character, even though he was also often the voice of Fleming's prejudices.
 Throughout Fleming's books, Bond expresses racist, sexist and homophobic attitudes.
 The output of these prejudices, combined with the tales of Bond's actions, led journalist Yuri Zhukov to write an article in 1965 for the Soviet daily newspaper Pravda, describing Bond's values:

 James Bond lives in a nightmarish world where laws are written at the point of a gun, where coercion and rape are considered valour and murder is a funny trick ...
 Bond's job is to guard the interests of the property class, and he is no better than the youths Hitler boasted he would bring up like wild beasts to be able to kill without thinking.

 — Yuri Zhukov, Pravda, 30 September 1965.

 Black does not consider Bond to be the unthinking wild beast Zhukov writes about, however.
 In From Russia, with Love, Bond watches Kerim Bey shoot the Bulgarian killer Krilencu and Bond observes that he had never killed anyone in cold blood.
-In "The Living Daylights", Bond deliberately misses his target, realising the sniper codenamed Trigger he has been sent to kill is not a professional, but simply a beautiful female cello player.
+In "The Living Daylights", Bond deliberately misses his target, realising the sniper, codenamed Trigger, that he has been sent to kill is not a professional, but simply a beautiful female cello player.
 Bond settles this in his mind by thinking that "It wasn't exactly murder.
 Pretty near it, though."
 Goldfinger opens with Bond thinking through the experience of killing a Mexican assassin days earlier.
 He is philosophical about it:

 It was part of his profession to kill people.
 He had never liked doing it and when he had to kill he did it as well as he knew how and forgot about it.
 As a secret agent who held the rare double-O prefix—the licence to kill in the Secret Service—it was his duty to be as cool about death as a surgeon.
 If it happened, it happened.
 Regret was unprofessional—worse, it was a death-watch beetle in the soul.